andregregory45/dns/README.md

 <p>
 Observe the DNS cache by running "ipconfig /displaydns", which shows the entry for "DC-1.mydomain.com".
 Flush the DNS cache by running "ipconfig /flushdns", then run "ipconfig /displaydns" to confirm the cache is empty.

+Run "ping DC1DNS" again, and observe that Client-1 is now receiving a reply from 8.8.8.8.
+Since Client-1's DNS cache has been flushed, Client-1 contacts the DNS server to retrieve the new IP address for the "DC1DNS" A record.
 </p>
 <br />